huyphamsofteng/InvestmentPortfolio/README.md

 <h1>Investment 101 Portfolio</h1>
-Create, Buy, Sell your stock portfolio in a real-time value.
+Create, Buy and Sell your stock portfolio in a real-time value.

 <br>
 <details>